Food Justice Community Action Plan

 But food security only exists when everyone has regular access to enough food to meet their needs.

-Community participation is central to this effort.
+Community participation has been and continues to be central to this effort.

-1. Government, community-based organizations, and private interests working together
+- Government, community-based organizations, and private interests working together

-2. Better access and food options from government programs, charitable organizations and school meals
+- Better access and food options from government programs, charitable organizations and school meals

-3. Investments in food education, including nutrition education
+- Investments in food education, including nutrition education

-4. Supporting food as medicine, including breastfeeding
+- Supporting food as medicine, including breastfeeding

-5. Root causes, such as support for broad financial stability
+- Root causes, such as support for broad financial stability

 Community roundtables were held throughout the region in August and September 2024 and online input was collected through October 7th.
 Additionally, the County held a workshop and tabling activity at the 4th Annual Gathering for Food Vision 2030 on October 17th.